 The Tech Venture Program is open to any NYU full time/research faculty or researcher-led teams from across NYU who are interested in commercializing new scientifically driven research developed at NYU in fields including biotech/life sciences, computer science including ML/AI, AR/VR, robotics, blockchain, material science, photonics, electronics, and quantum computing, among others.
 Project teams are welcome to include students (PhD/student researchers), postdocs, and/or collaborators from outside NYU.
 No prior business or startup experience is necessary.

-Learn more about each of the three phases of the TVP.
+Learn more about each of the three phases of the Tech Venture Program.

 A seven-week intensive program where project teams conduct rigorous customer discovery and development, to solidify the target market for their commercial venture.
 NSF I-Corps is held 12 times a year.

 A six-month program where project teams build out their startup business models, begin to acquire customers, and prepare for fundraising.
-TVA will be held approximately once a year.
+The Accelerator is held approximately once a year.

 What you'll learn/accomplish: Solidify your business model (revenue streams, cost structures, customer relationships, key partnerships and more), develop your go-to-market strategy, and receive guidance while you begin to acquire customers or otherwise advance your venture and technology in preparation for launch.
 Explore/prepare for fundraising via monthly meetings with venture capital investors, and dedicated support to apply for SBIR/STTR grants.

 Funding: Receive a $50,000 grant from the NYU Entrepreneurial Institute

 2024 TVA Cohort program dates: The Tech Venture Accelerator is taking place from February through July.
 Sign up for our Deep & Bio Tech Newsletter to stay up to date on upcoming info sessions and application deadlines for the next cohort.